 - Buyers can sometimes pull out of a house sale due personal circumstances such as the loss of a job, sickness or a divorce.

 - There’s also the chance of gazundering.
-Gazundering is when a buyer lowers their offer on a previously agreed sale price, just prior to the contract being signed.
-The sale will only fall through if the lower price is not accepted.
+Gazundering is when a buyer lowers their offer on a previously agreed sale price.
+But just prior to the contract being signed.
+In this case the sale will only fall through if the lower price is not accepted.
 This is more likely to happen in a slow housing market.

 Regardless of the reason why your house sale has fallen through, it can be extremely disappointing and frustrating.
 But what can you do about it when this happens?